 - (Foreign government investors) There are different rules for investments by a foreign government investor compared with a private investor.
-Foreign government investors are subject to more rigorous screening than other investors generally there is no monetary threshold that applies before FIRB approval is required.
-Many commercial investors that operate independently are counted as foreign government investors not only sovereign wealth funds, public sector pension funds and state owned enterprises, but also many entities that have part government ownership upstream. - (Agribusiness) All foreign persons making a direct investment (which is generally 10% but may be less depending on the circumstances) in an agribusiness for consideration of A\$60 million or more (including the value of any existing investment in that agribusiness) must obtain FIRB approval before proceeding.
-An agribusiness entity is one that: - derives earnings from carrying on one or more businesses in a prescribed class of agricultural businesses which represent more than 25% of the entity's EBIT; or - uses assets in carrying on one or more such businesses and the value of the assets exceeds 25% of the total asset value of the entity. - (Media sector) Any acquisition by a foreign person of 5% or more in an Australian media business requires FIRB approval. - (Land-rich entities) Any acquisition by a foreign person of securities in an Australian land corporation or trust (being a corporation or trust where interests in Australian land account for more than 50% of the entity's total assets by value) requires FIRB approval, except (in general terms) acquisitions of less than 10% (for listed target entities) or 5% (for unlisted target entities) where there is no influence over management or policy.
+Foreign government investors are subject to more rigorous screening than other investors generally foreign government investors need FIRB approval to acquire a direct interest (which is generally a 10% or greater interest but may be less depending on the circumstances) in an Australian entity and there is no monetary threshold that applies.
+Many commercial investors that operate independently are counted as foreign government investors not only sovereign wealth funds, public sector pension funds and state owned enterprises, but also many entities that have part government ownership upstream. - (Agribusiness) All foreign persons making a direct investment (which is generally a 10% or greater interest but may be less depending on the circumstances) in an agribusiness for consideration of A\$71 million or more (including the value of any existing investment in that agribusiness) must obtain FIRB approval before proceeding.
+An agribusiness entity is one that: - derives earnings from carrying on one or more businesses in a prescribed class of agricultural businesses which represent more than 25% of the entity's EBIT; or - uses assets in carrying on one or more such businesses and the value of the assets exceeds 25% of the total asset value of the entity. - (Media sector) Any acquisition by a foreign person of a direct interest (which is generally a 10% or greater interest but may be less depending on the circumstances) in an Australian media business requires FIRB approval. - (Land-rich entities) Any acquisition by a foreign person of securities in an Australian land corporation or trust (being a corporation or trust where interests in Australian land account for more than 50% of the entity's total assets by value) requires FIRB approval where the value of the securities acquisition exceeds the applicable land monetary threshold.
+There is a nil monetary threshold if the Australian land corporation or trust has 'national security land', which is generally land that is defence premises or where it is publicly known (or could be known upon the making of reasonable enquiries) that a national intelligence agency has an interest in the land.
+Other monetary thresholds could apply depending on the type of Australian land interests held.
+There are FIRB approval exceptions (in general terms) for acquisitions of less than 10% in an Australian land corporation or trust where there is no influence over management or policy.